Kourtney Kardashian Finally Responds To The

-For the past month, the rumors about the Kardashians fueled a fun "pregnancy pact" conspiracy — Kylie Jenner, Khloé Kardashian, and Kim Kardashian were all allegedly pregnant, which mean that Kourtney Kardashian was also under suspicion.
+For the past month, the rumours about the Kardashians fuelled a fun "pregnancy pact" conspiracy — Kylie Jenner, Khloé Kardashian, and Kim Kardashian were all allegedly pregnant, which mean that Kourtney Kardashian was also under suspicion.
 But let her clear it up for you: Kourtney Kardashian is not pregnant.
-The eldest Kardashian (and the most experienced with pregnancy) shot the pregnancy theory down as a "crazy rumor."
+The eldest Kardashian (and the most experienced with pregnancy) shot the pregnancy theory down as a "crazy rumour."

 Advertisement